Boards, commissions and committees

 How will I know if I am appointed?

-The City Clerk's Office notifies successful applicants by email by the end of October.
-A letter from the Mayor confirms your appointment.
+The City Clerk's Office notifies successful applicants by email the week following adjournment of the Council meeting.
+You will also receive a letter from the Mayor.

 If you are appointed by Council, your contact information is forwarded to the BCC administration for next steps and onboarding procedures.